The OST File Has Reached The Maximum Size

 Stellar Converter for OST helps you convert the OST file into PST with 100% precision and integrity.
 After the OST file scan, you can select the mail items or email folders and save them to a PST file.
 In addition, it provides you with filter options that you can use to filter large or older emails and save them to a PST file.
 While saving PST, it allows compacting or splitting the PST file, which helps reduce the PST file size and avoids any corruption.
 Later, you can add the PST file to your Outlook account and access all the emails with attachments.

 When OST reaches the maximum size, it prevents users from accessing their Outlook email account and restricts communication.
 To fix this, you can follow the suggested manual methods to reduce the OST file size.
-You can also convert OST to PST by using a professional OST to PST converter tool.
+You can also convert OST into PST using a professional OST to PST converter tool.
 The software features option to split and compact the PST file.
-This helps keep PST size in the limit as PST files tend to get corrupt or damage when the size grows larger.
+This helps keep PST size within the limit as PST files tend to get corrupt or damaged when the size grows larger.

 For more help, leave a comment or reach our Self Help & Support page.